 Course Prerequisites and Waiver Information

-The prerequisites for PSY courses are not unreasonable, as a logical pattern is followed for the various courses in the different fields of Psychology (for example, PSY 312H1 – Cognitive Development requires either PSY 210H1 – Introduction to Development or PSY 270H1 – Introduction to Cognitive Psychology as part of its prerequisites; almost all 300/400-level courses require PSY 201H1 – Statistics I, as well).
+The prerequisites for PSY courses are not unreasonable, as a logical pattern is followed for the various courses in the different fields of Psychology (for example, PSY 312H1 – Cognitive Development requires both PSY 210H1 – Introduction to Development AND PSY 270H1 – Introduction to Cognitive Psychology as part of its prerequisites; almost all 300/400-level courses require PSY 201H1 – Statistics I, as well).
 PSY courses do not have CO-requisites.
 In order for a course to be properly taught and understood, instructors depend on their students having and knowing the background material.

 Therefore, the Dept. of Psychology requires that prerequisites be followed at all times otherwise, students will be removed from a course at any time during the academic year if they do not have one or more of the prerequisites.
 Please see the current Faculty of Arts & Science Calendar for PSY course listings and their prerequisites.
 Knowing what the prerequisites are before you enrol in your courses is your responsibility.
 Similar transfer credits from other institutions will be accepted as prerequisites.